Thank you for reading and reviewing! I hope you enjoy this chapter.

 But the thing that worried him the most was the thought that Katara would fall for Jet if he tried to make a move.
-During the play of the Ember Island Players, he remembered the scene where the plump Katara actress had been smitten with the crazy-haired Jet actor.
-Zuko was not sure how much of it had been true and he had never dared ask Katara since at the time they were not sure if Jet was dead or not.
+During the play by the Ember Island Players, he remembered the scene where the plump Katara actress had been smitten with the crazy-haired Jet actor.
+Zuko was not sure how much of it had been true and he had never dared ask Katara, since at the time they were not sure if Jet was dead or not.

 Then again, Katara was his friend and he vowed to protect her and never let any harm befall her.
 Either way he would just have to keep an eye on her until they left Ba Sing Se and Jet behind.

 Another thing that had him worried was that Katara seemed to be more tired recently.
 She had small, dark circles under her eyes and she yawned quite frequently.
 But when they asked her if something was wrong, she had just reassured them that it was probably her work at the infirmary.
 The gang had gone along with her these past few days to visit the sick from the Lower Ring and watched as she went about the patients, using her healing abilities to cure the illness the polluted water had caused them.

 The Blue Spirit stopped to rest behind a large barrel.
 The night was quiet and the streets were empty.
 Besides the drunken men, he had not seen any signs of trouble.
 Maybe he should head back to the palace and return in a few nights from now.